UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

 and theory; and some assignments ask you to apply theory to write code.

 * Expect to spend 1-2 hours per day for a whole week for each assignment.

+* As in most classes, it helps to start the homework early.
+But in this course, starting early seems to produce unusually good benefits.
+  Many students report that if they start early, even if they don’t appear to make much progress, a solution will "come to them" while they are doing something else.

 * Early in the course, homework is structured as a large collection of small problems.
 When the going is most difficult, this structure makes your progress